JordanMartinez/purescript-jordans-reference/00-Getting-Started/02-Install-Guide.md

 2. Click on the `Packages` tab
 3. Search for `ide-purescript`
 4. Click on the `Settings` button in the entry that appears
-5. Check the `Add psc-package sources` checkbox
+5. Check the `Add spago sources` checkbox
-6. Change the `build command` to: `pulp --psc-package build -- --json-errors`
+6. Change the `build command` to: `spago build -- --json-errors`

 ### Getting IDE support (autocomplete, documentation-on-hover, etc.) in Atom

 While this repository's contents are useful for learning various lessons, IDE support (autocomplete, documentation, etc.) will only work if you open this repository's contents in a specific way when using Atom.
 Follow the instructions below:
 1. Click "File" and click "Open Folder..." (shortcut: `CTRL+O`)
-2. In the folder chooser, choose one of this repo's project folders (i.e. a folder with a `.psc-package` file and `src` folder)
+2. In the folder chooser, choose one of this repo's project folders (i.e. a folder with a `spago.dhall` file and `src` folder)
 3. Click on "Packages" and click on "PureScript" and then on "Build".
 The IDE server will start running and rebuild just that project.
     - Autocomplete, importing, and documentation will now work.